Tekalo/common-app-api/docs/Operations.md

 ### Sync [sync #] failed with error: error message

 This alert comes from Hightouch and indicates that there is a problem with the sync from the API Postgres database and Airtable.
 Sometimes the cause of the sync failure is a temporary outage of the Hightouch service.
 Check the [Hightouch status page](https://status.hightouch.io/) to see if there is a problem.
+More information about investigating Hightouch sync errors can be found [here](https://www.notion.so/schmidtfutures/ETL-Sync-Error-580a82c5c53648068b50dba1e01d0a34).

 ### ELB request count anomaly